abhnin/The-C-Programming-Language/README.md

 # The-C-Programming-Language
-Solutions to the examples and exercises from the book The C Programming Language written by Brian W. Kernighan &amp; Dennis M. Ritchie
+My solutions to the examples and exercises from the book "The C Programming Language" written by Brian W. Kernighan &amp; Dennis M. Ritchie